csc-training/summerschool/application-performance/docs/02-perf-scalasca.md

 ::: incremental

 - https://www.vi-hps.org/projects/score-p
-- instrumentation and measurement of codes MPI + OpenMP
+- instrumentation and measurement of MPI + OpenMP codes
+     -  optional support of GPU codes
 - jointly developed by a consortium of partners from Germany & US
 - common data formats for profiles & traces
+- simple text based profile output
+- additional analysis and visualization is done with other tools
-    - used by e.g. Scalasca, TAU, Vampir...
+    - Scalasca, TAU, Vampir...

 :::